JeremyArc/full-cicd-demonstration-project/README.md

 - type `:wq` to save and  it will automatically update ingress service according to the file changes.

+Note: " SSL passthrough enables Kubernetes Ingress controllers to forward encrypted HTTPS traffic directly to backend services without decrypting it, ensuring that end-to-end encryption is maintained and supporting multiple protocols efficiently."

 ## Step 3: Apply ArgoCD application

 ```bash